BYD Auto: Trucks

-BYD is one of the largest battery electric truck manufacturer in the world, with more than 8,000 trucks in service globally as of 2021.
+BYD is one of the largest battery electric truck manufacturers in the world, with more than 8,000 trucks in service globally as of 2021.
 It has sold more than 200 battery electric trucks in service across the United States.
 It produces Class 5, Class 6, Class 7 and Class 8 trucks, refuse trucks, street sweeper trucks, mining trucks, and construction vehicles.